Summer 2020 Virtual Sessions

 This summer, CTAT hosted online trainings where we provided attendees with new ways to increase engagement in their synchronous (real-time) and asynchronous courses.

 In this session we discussed ways to check for understanding, strategies for incorporating formative assessment practices into your classroom instruction, and the D2L and Zoom Room tools you can use to incorporate these best practices into your online courses.
-You may also want to check out some great resources from D2L on Alternative End-of-Year Assessment Strategies If you missed this session you will be able to view the Formative Assessment Strategies to Engage Your Students here
+You may also want to check out some great resources from D2L on Alternative End-of-Year Assessment Strategies.

 We’ve got solutions for you!